Al-Jahiz: Kitāb al-Bayān wa-al-Tabyīn 'The Book of eloquence and demonstration'

 al-Bayan wa al-Tabyin was one of al-Jāḥiẓ's later works, in which he wrote on epiphanies, rhetorical speeches, sectarian leaders, and princes.
-Though he was neither a poet nor a philologist in the proper sense – al-Jāḥiẓ took a keen interest in almost any imaginable subject – the book is considered to have started Arabic literary theory in a formal, systemic fashion.
+The book is considered to have started Arabic literary theory in a formal, systemic fashion.
 Al-Jāḥiẓ's defining of eloquence as the ability of the speaker to deliver an effective message while maintaining it as brief or elaborate at will was widely accepted by later Arabic literary critics.

-Fakhr Al-Sūdān Ala Al-Bīḍān () 'pride of blacks over whites'
+Fakhr al-Sūdān ala al-Bīḍān () 'pride of blacks over whites'

-This book is composed as an imaginary debate between black people and white people as to which group is superior.
+This book is composed as a debate between black people and white people as to which group is superior.
 Al-Jāḥiẓ mentions that Blacks have an oratory and eloquence of their own culture and language.